ffhighwind/Fasterflect/Fasterflect/README.md

 # Intro

-This framework is based on [Fasterflect](https://github.com/buunguyen/fasterflect), developed originally by Buu Nguyen and Morten Mertner.
+This framework is based on [Fasterflect](https://github.com/buunguyen/fasterflect), which was originally developed by Buu Nguyen and Morten Mertner.
-It includes one new feature: MultiSetter.
 The reason I recommend using this framework the original is because the extension methods are separated into a namespace so that they do not clutter intellisense and autocomplete.
+It also includes one new feature:
+MultiSetter.

 ## [Reflect](https://github.com/ffhighwind/fasterflect/blob/master/Fasterflect/Fasterflect/Reflect.cs)